Bounding volume: Common types

 The choice of the type of bounding volume for a given application is determined by a variety of factors: the computational cost of computing a bounding volume for an object, the cost of updating it in applications in which the objects can move or change shape or size, the cost of determining intersections, and the desired precision of the intersection test.
 The precision of the intersection test is related to the amount of space within the bounding volume not associated with the bounded object, called void space.
 Sophisticated bounding volumes generally allow for less void space but are more computationally expensive.
 It is common to use several types in conjunction, such as a cheap one for a quick but rough test in conjunction with a more precise but also more expensive type.

 The types treated here all give convex bounding volumes.
 If the object being bounded is known to be convex, this is not a restriction.
 If non-convex bounding volumes are required, an approach is to represent them as a union of a number of convex bounding volumes.
-Unfortunately, intersection tests become quickly more expensive as the bounding boxes become more sophisticated.
+Unfortunately, intersection tests become quickly more expensive as the bounding volumes become more sophisticated.